xpepper/poker-hands-kata/README.md

 * EXTRA: What would you need to change if a new game input should be supported?

-* EXTRA: What would happen if we want to support a different set of rules? (e.g. full vs flush)
+* EXTRA: What would happen if we want to support a different set of rules and priorities? (e.g. full vs flush)

 * EXTRA: find a better way to sort hand's cards `Hand#sortedListOf`